-SOLUNION Group has an operational risk and internal control framework, whose latest review was approved on September 17, 2018 by the Board of Directors of SOLUNION.
+Solunion Group has an operational risk and internal control framework, whose latest review was approved on September 19, 2019 by the Board of Directors of Solunion.
 The framework sets out the most important actions to be implemented to maintain an optimal Internal Control System.

-The operational risk and internal control framework provides a general model of functioning that realises a set of principles, guidelines and policies that can establish a definition of the function at a global level and its current implementation at every level of the Company to ensure continuity and uniformity in its application.
+The Operational Risk and Internal Control Framework provides a general model of functioning that realises a set of principles, guidelines and policies that can establish a definition of the function at a global level and its current implementation at every level of Solunion to ensure continuity and uniformity in its application.

-SOLUNION Group conceives internal control as a system whose performance requires the involvement and commitment of all members of the organisation, and not an isolated organisational area, that has been created to monitor the Group's actions in relation to the risks to which it is exposed.
+Solunion Group conceives internal control as a system whose performance requires the involvement and commitment of all members of the organisation, and not an isolated organisational area, that has been created to monitor the Group's actions in relation to the risks to which it is exposed.
 The members of the organization contribute to provide a reasonable security to achieve the set objectives respect to:

-- Operational Objectives: Efficiency and efficiency of operations, differentiating the operations inherent to the insurance activity (subscription, claims, reinsurance and investments, mainly), such as operations and support functions (human resources, Administration, commercial, legal, technology, etc.) - Information Objectives: Reliability of the information (financial and non-financial, and both internal and external) regarding its reliability, opportunity or transparency, among others. - Compliance Objectives: Compliance with the applicable laws and internal policies and procedures.
+- Operational Objectives: Efficiency and efficiency of operations, differentiating the operations inherent to the insurance activity (subscription, claims, reinsurance and investments, mainly), such as operations and support functions (People and Sustainability, Administration, commercial, legal, technology, etc.) - Information Objectives: Reliability of the information (financial and non-financial, and both internal and external) regarding its reliability, opportunity or transparency, among others. - Compliance Objectives: Compliance with the applicable laws and internal policies and procedures.